boochtek/cheatsheets/capybara.md

 Actions
 -------
-Actions can be run bare (as shown here), from a session, or from a node.
-(I think.)
+Actions can be run bare (as shown here), from `page`, or from a session.
+The click interactions and form interactions can also be run from a node.

 ``` ruby
 visit '/path'